Here are some of the substitutions I’ve used over the years and have found work best. Enjoy!

 - Fruit purées: some people use about 1/4-1/3 cup fruit purée per egg (think: banana, applesauce, prune purée, etc.).

-[Update, 2011: Now that I've been exclusively gluten-free for over 2 years, I've finally created my own gluten-free flour mix.
+I spent a lot of time formulating my own gluten-free flour mix.
 You can find the recipe here.]

 1 cup almond, hemp, oat, or dairy milk